eldimious/js-notes/event-loop/chapter1.md

 ```

 Any code after above statement won’t be executed as while loop will loop infinitely until system is out of resources.
 This can also happen in infinitely recursive function call.
+Thanks to modern browsers, as not all open browser tabs rely on single JavaScript thread.
+Instead, they use separate JavaScript thread per tab or per domain

 ## Basic Architecture